Apply for Admission

 Completion of an undergraduate or graduate course in descriptive and inferential statistics with a grade of "C" or better.

-4. Completed DNP Application with written essay and current resumes
+4. Completed DNP Application with written essay and current Curriculum Vitae

 6. Current unrestricted license to practice as a Registered Nurse in the State of Oklahoma.